 In the final stanza, it is revealed that the speaker is talking to her lover whose life she hopes to improve.
 If he will only do as she says, the two of them will exist together peacefully.

 Analysis of To have without holding

-The first elements of this love that she describes is a willingness to embrace others with “hands wide open,” like doors that are “banging on their hinges.”
-This action, of opening up to whatever comes next is difficult, it will not come easily.
+The first element of this love that she describes is a willingness to embrace others with “hands wide open,” like doors that are “banging on their hinges.”
+This action, of opening up to whatever comes next, is difficult, it will not come easily.
 One will be like a,

 …cupboard unlocked, the wind

 Roaring and whimpering in the rooms

 Someone loving this way will be exposed and vulnerable to the actions of others.
 It is possible, as the wind is rustling through the room, or lovers come and go from one’s embrace, that the blinds might,